trey-rosius/package-delivery-microservice/README.md

 ## Exercise :

 Create an app ID called `notification-service`.
 We did something similar above for the `user-service`.
+Remember you can also create app ids using commands from the CLI.

+`diagrid appid create notification-service`

 ## Create Subscription